-Why This is the first human topic this? and is linked to the sustaining ecosystems, global hazards and climate change
+This is the first human topic and is linked to the sustaining ecosystems, global hazards and climate change units.

+Why now?
 Students need to commence their human content and this is the simplest unit to start with.
 It also links with the previous topics and so will allow the students to link how human actions impact their environments.